GSA/emerging-technology-atlas/pages/2018-01-Meeting.md

     * GSA Schedules, IDVs, OTAs, Challenge.gov, JVPs (through national technical information service program).
     * If you have other pathways to suggest please email Kelly.Pippin@gsa.gov.
 * We now share the action items/notes from these meetings on the Atlas.
-* **Action Item:** the URL of the Atlas will soon change to a more permanent home on the Digital.gov domain, timed with the release of the “Paths to Acquisition,” resource and our new government-wide emerging technology calendar, in roughly two weeks.
+* **Action Item:** The URL of the Atlas will soon change to a more permanent home on the Digital.gov domain, timed with the release of the “Paths to Acquisition,” resource and our new government-wide emerging technology calendar, in roughly two weeks.
 * **Action Item:** We now have a Trello management dashboard and Slack channel for inter-agency coordination of Emerging Citizen Technology initiatives.
 Invitations will be provided where possible and appropriate this month.

 ### Inter-agency ECTO Initiatives Update